kapitsa2811/OCRTranslator/README.md

 ## 1. Introduction: OCR Translator

-Immigrants often struggle understanding letters in a foreign language received by mail.
+Immigrants often struggle to understand letters in a foreign language received by mail.
 OCR Translator aims to overcome language barriers, by using Tesseract-OCR and Google Translate.

 ## 2. Workflow